grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 the spin class on my bike this morning was biking through an island, i maybe want to go to these places one day haha

-they should have one for nyc: "Your bike has come to a full stop because you were hit like a passenger door"
+they should have one for nyc: "Your bike has come to a full stop because you were hit with a passenger door and that's it"